tabcat/dynamic-content/EXAMPLE.md

 2. Resolve providers IPNS keys to CIDs
 3. Merge changes with local replica

+---
-Note: in practice the DHT queries related to the Dynamic Content's ID just need to be ran to init, and then switch to a protocol meant for synchronous replication with online collaborators.
+> **Note: in practice the DHT queries related to the Dynamic Content's ID just need to be ran on init, and then switch to a protocol meant for real-time replication with online collaborators.**
+---